 Byrkit brought eight unwitting actors to his Santa Monica home, threw them a few red herrings and set them loose for five days knowing that the film could evolve organically, like great jazz, if he kept his players in the dark.
 But he and co-storywriter Alex Manugian weren't just making it up as they went along.

-"Coherence," Byrkit's directorial debut, opens in NY and LA on Friday.
+"Coherence," Byrkit's directorial debut, played theaters over the Summer and is on VOD.
 We spoke on the phone.
 (Watch clips from the film after the jump, and read my review here.)